User Guide

 The typestr string format consists of 3 parts:

-• an integer providing the number of bytes the type uses
+an integer providing the number of bits/bytes used by the type

 The basic type character codes are: